Go HomeAstrology Menu

 (with affinities to the Zodiac sign Aries and the 1st house)

-According to the Greek mythologist, Karl Karenyi, the ancient Greek poet Homer described Ares, the Greek god of War (known to the Romans as Mars), as a hairy, foul, mean-mouthed, brute standing over 600 feet tall...
+The ancient Greeks likewise named the planet after their feared god of war, Ares.
+However, as gods go, Ares was a much more simple and straightforward thuggish and violent god of war.
+According to mythologist, Karl Karenyi, the ancient Greek Homeric hymns (circa 8th Century BC) described Ares, the Greek god of War (known to the Romans as Mars), as a hairy, foul, mean-mouthed, brute standing over 600 feet tall...

-So... it probably goes without saying that the Greeks were never all that "comfortable" and/or "at ease" with the archetypal warrior energy contained within Ares.
+So... it probably goes without saying that the Greeks were not all that "comfortable" and/or "at ease" with the archetypal hairy, foul, mean-mouthed, and brutish energy contained within Ares.
 And, for that matter, neither are most of us ...

-But (for better or for worse) we've all got Mars in the birth chart... and if you try ignoring Mars... failing to give his warrior energy a channel for healthy expression in your life - then you'll constantly be meeting up with this god of War's anger (in all of the worst ways).
+Yep... for better or for worse... we've all got Mars in the birth chart... and if you try ignoring or giving Mars away... and failing to give his warrior energy a channel for healthy expression in your life - then, once Mars falls into shadow, you'll constantly be meeting up with this god of War's anger (in all of the worst ways).

 Wherever you go... you'll be encountering astrological Mars in your dreams, in the people you meet, and in your depressions...